-While they do carry some traditional resources like math and grammar workbooks, they have tended towards “fun” resources more than others.
-Consequently, when Timberdoodle decided to assemble grade level programs for preschool through high school, they included puzzles and other hands-on learning materials.
-Kits also include STEM (science, technology, engineering, and math) resources, critical thinking books and activities, and a number of items that have been among my Top Picks.
+While they do carry some traditional resources, such as math and grammar workbooks, they have tended toward fun resources more than others.
+Consequently, when Timberdoodle decided to assemble grade-level programs for preschool through high school, they included puzzles and other hands-on learning resources.
+Their curriculum kits also include STEM (science, technology, engineering, and math) resources, critical thinking books and activities, and a number of items that have been among my Top Picks.

-Timberdoodle offers three options for each of the standard kits: basic, complete, and elite.
-Basic includes only the bare essentials, while the complete kit adds more including resources for science and history, and the elite kit has all that you need plus extras such as additional hands-on resources, art courses, or the audio version of one of The Story of the World books.
-Complete and elite kits are also available in a secular option.
+Timberdoodle has a line of "classic" kits for all grade levels that have some religious content as well as a parallel option of non-religious kits.
+There are three options for each grade level for both classic and non-religious kits: basic, complete, and elite.
+Basic kits include only the bare essentials.
+The complete kits add more, including resources for science and history, and the elite kits have all that you need plus extras such as additional hands-on resources, art courses, or the audio version of one of The Story of the World books.
 Complete and elite kits for grades one through eleven include a Test Prep book.
 Purchasing items as kits gives you significant savings over purchasing items individually.

-To give you a better idea of what a kit llok like, the elite kit for first grade includes All About Reading: Level 2 Deluxe, Math-U-See: Alpha, SpellingYouSee: Level B, Story of the World: Volume 1, and Science in the Beginning, all of which are or have been among my Top Picks.
-Along with them, you get resources such as aSkill Sharpeners: Geography - Grade 1, Daily 6-Trait Writing: Grade 1, and Spectrum Test Practice: Grade 1.
-Hands-on and STEM resources include items such as the Plus-Plus 1200 Pieces Mini Basic building set, Robotis Pets: PLAY 600, Do Art: Coloring with Clay, a MiniLUK board and workbooks (primarily for critical thinking skills), ScrunchMap World, Aquarellum: Cosmos Set, Outdoor Adventure Doodles, and Learning Wrap-Ups for addition and subtraction.
+To give you a better idea of what a kit looks like, the elite kit for first grade (religious version) includes All About Reading: Level 2, Math-U-See: Alpha, Spelling You See: Level B, Story of the World: Volume 1 (along with its activity book and audiobook), and Science in the Beginning (plus lab set), all of which are or have been among my Top Picks.
+Along with them, you get resources such as Skill Sharpeners: Geography - Grade 1, Daily 6-Trait Writing: Grade 1, Beginning Coding: First Grade, Spark Publishing's Test Prep: Grade 1, and the workbook What's New?
+What's Missing?
+What's Different?

 The assortment of resources in the Timberdoodle kits is almost certainly going to prove more engaging for most children than would a single publisher’s complete line of traditional curricula.
-Interesting resources coupled with ease-of-use make Timberdoodle’s curriculum kits a great option for busy families that should appeal to both parents and children.
+Interesting resources coupled with ease of use make Timberdoodle’s curriculum kits a great option for busy families that should appeal to both parents and children.